Candidate Profile

 NATO’s military only went into action after the USSR had faded into history.
 Unexpectedly, it was the USA, on 9/11, that first invoked Article 5, the mutual defense clause of the treaty.
 Today more and more countries have joined the club while many question the rationale for its continuing existence.

-Talk 4 – Titans of Tension: origins and strategy of the US/USSR nuclear arms race
+Nuclear weapons 1 - Titans of Tension: origins and strategy of the US/USSR arms race

 Nuclear energy was discovered in the early XX century and it became apparent that while it could be harnessed for peaceful uses, it could produce explosions of immense destructive power.
 The US won the race to make the bomb and a nuclear arms race started with the USSR.
-I was fortunate to visit a Soviet nuclear airbase in Estonia and will show close-up pictures of strategic bombers from the cockpit!
+I was fortunate to visit a Soviet nuclear air base in Estonia and will show close-up pictures of strategic bombers from the cockpit!
+I will draw on personal experience and my doctorate at MIT which focused on nuclear weapons strategy.

 Besides the Americans and the Soviets/Russians, several other nations built or tried to build a nuclear weapon arsenal.
 France, the UK, and China built them in the 1960s.
 This talk will address the history of nuclear weapons in India, Pakistan, Israel, North Korea, and the former republics that constituted the Soviet Union.
 It will also discuss how many other countries either gave up their nuclear arsenal (South Africa) or decided never to build one in the first place.